ea45bz/dlh-cyber_security/threat-modeling-fundamentals/3-financial_trading_platform.md

 **Can security requirements conflict with performance requirements?**

-Performance must not compromise integrity, optimization can the done on configuraion and infrastructure.
+Performance must not compromise integrity, optimization can the done on configuration and infrastructure.

 ---